 Move Oregon’s Border RFP:

-Move Oregon’s Border has money available to fund a study of the economic impact on stakeholders of the annexation of rural counties by Idaho.
+Move Oregon’s Border is planning to fund a study of the economic impact on stakeholders of the annexation of rural counties by Idaho.

 The study shall begin this Spring and issue a conclusive report by November 31, 2021 in preparation for the 2022 sessions of the Idaho and Oregon legislatures.
-We expect to receive our first proposal (bid) in April, so please submit a proposal before May.
+We received one bid in April but are waiting for a second proposal.
 Contact us.

 Objective: To determine the economic costs and benefits to stakeholders of moving the Idaho state line to annex areas of Oregon, Washington, and California shown on the forthcoming 2021 version of the Greater Idaho map.
 We are trying to answer the question of each stakeholder “will this border relocation make my life better or worse financially?”
 There are three stakeholders considered by this initial study: 1) current citizens of the counties of Oregon that switch states, 2) residents of the remainder of Oregon, and 3) citizens of Idaho (current Idaho).
 Although there will be interest in initial costs and benefits, the scope of work for this study is to estimate the steady state impact of annexation vs. the status quo (eg. 10 years after the border relocation).
 An additional question is how would Oregon and Idaho state budgets (per capita) be affected by the relocation 10 years after the border relocation (vs. the status quo).